BabylonJS/BabylonNative/README.md

 # Babylon Native

+Welcome to Babylon!
 Babylon Native is a collection of technologies intended to bring the power and flexibility of Babylon.js to cross-platform applications beyond the browser.
 The goal of this project is to allow the same JavaScript that powers Babylon.js apps on the Web to work identically in native apps on Windows, Android, macOS, and iOS.

 Check out [the project's announcement](https://medium.com/@babylonjs/babylon-native-821f1694fffc) and [home page](https://www.babylonjs.com/babylonNative) for more information.